Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Alberta Labour is responsible for mine safety.

-Mining activities and reclamation are subject to review and approval through Alberta Environment and Parks.
+Mining activities and reclamation are subject to review and approval through Alberta Environment and Protected Areas.
 Environmental management is an important part of developing, running and closing down a mine.
 Mining companies develop and carry out plans to minimize impacts on air, land, water and wildlife.
 Companies use a variety of techniques to reclaim and restore mined lands.

 Coal and mineral development year in review (annual reports)

 Alberta’s coal mining started in the late 1800s.